Quezon City's 1st congressional district

 Quezon City's 1st congressional district is one of the six congressional districts of the Philippines in Quezon City.
 It has been represented in the House of Representatives of the Philippines since 1987.
 The district consists of the western barangays bordering Manila and the southern enclave of Caloocan, and to the north of Quezon Avenue.
 The neighborhoods of La Loma, San Francisco del Monte and Santa Mesa Heights are in this district.
-It is currently represented in the 20th Congress by Arjo Atayde of the Nacionalista Party (NP).
+It is currently represented in the 20th Congress by Arjo Atayde of the National Unity Party (NUP) and Serbisyo sa Bayan Party (SBP).